Licensed practical nurse: Canada

 A nurse who is entitled to practice in one jurisdiction cannot work in another without applying to and being granted a license by the local regulatory body.
 Educational, legal and practice requirements are similar, so mobility is possible; however, the nurse still has to fulfill requirements, such as writing exams and paying fees, in each location they wish to practice.
 This is akin to all other regulated professions where the provincial government holds exclusive jurisdiction.

 Practical nurse compensation

 The average hourly practical nursing salary at the entry level is CA$24.00 an hour.
-The highest practical nursing salary at the experienced level is CA$36.00.
+The highest practical nursing salary at the experienced level is CA$48.00.
 However, some practical nurses may make upwards of CA$40.00 an hour.
 Many nurses also receive overtime compensation for the long hours and understaffing of many institutions.

+Alberta

+Licensed Practical Nurses (LPNs) in Alberta are regulated by the College of Licensed Practical Nurses of Alberta (CLPNA), which oversees licensing, standards of practice, and continuing competency requirements.
+LPNs complete a two‑year diploma program at an approved college and must pass the Canadian Practical Nurse Registration Exam (CPNRE) before entering practice.

+Scope of practice

+Alberta LPNs provide care across diverse settings including acute care, seniors’ health, long‑term care, community health, primary care clinics, education, occupational health and safety, and public health.
+Their scope of practice includes assessing patients, planning and implementing care, administering medications, performing procedures, and delivering health education.
+Many LPNs also hold specialized skills in areas such as the operating room, oncology, and leadership roles.

+History

+The profession in Alberta has evolved significantly since its introduction in the mid‑20th century.
+The Alberta Certified Nursing Aides Association (ACNAA) was established in 1955, later becoming the Alberta Association of Registered Nursing Assistants (AARNA) in 1978.
+By 1985, the Professional Council of Registered Nursing Assistants (PCRNA) was formed, marking steps toward self‑regulation.
+In 2003, the CLPNA gained full regulatory authority, reshaping the profession into its current form.

+Current Status

+Today, Alberta’s LPNs are recognized as autonomous practitioners responsible for their own actions and practice, with a scope that is increasingly aligned with registered nursing in providing direct patient care.